IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 - First Amendment implications for AI as expressive technology

-As of May 2026, no preemption challenge has been filed against HB 3773.
-Employers preparing compliance posture should not assume preemption will eliminate their obligations; the more prudent posture is to comply with HB 3773 while monitoring for federal developments.
+As of June 2026, no preemption challenge has been filed against HB 3773.
+IDHR's stated rationale for withdrawing the proposed Subpart J rules — inter-agency coordination — does not reference federal preemption, but the federal posture is part of the background against which the rulemaking proceeds.
+Employers preparing compliance posture should not assume preemption will eliminate their obligations; the prudent posture is to comply with HB 3773 while monitoring for federal developments.

 Comparison to other state rulemaking